The Essentials of Teaching Business English Online and In Person

 How can I become a Business English teacher?

-Before applying to online and in-person Business English teaching jobs, make sure that you get TEFL certified, as pretty much all positions in this niche will require you to have a professional TEFL/TESOL certificate of at least 120 hours.
+Before applying to online and in-person Business English teaching jobs, make sure you get TEFL certified, as pretty much all positions in this niche will require you to have a professional TEFL/TESOL certificate of at least 120 hours.

 Once you finish your initial TEFL course online, it’s even better if you can also earn Specialized Certification in Teaching Business English, as this can be a competitive field and you can earn more if you have specialized training.
 This 60-hour certification covers everything from conducting needs analyses and considering stakeholder expectations to teaching English as a global language and using authentic materials.